AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-13.md

 php artisan make:seeder RoleAndPermissionSeeder
 ```

-Once created it's time to unify the two existing seeders into one.
+Once created, it's time to unify the two existing seeders into one.

 Open the `RoleAndPermissionSeeder` from the database migrations folder.

-We are going to add the parts one by one, with details on what each is doing.
+We are going to implement the permissions, one by one, with details on what each is doing.

 #### Add List of Permissions